timescale/docs/api/_hyperfunctions/min_n_by/min_n_by.md

       - column: min_n_by
         type: MinNBy
         description: >
           The compiled aggregate.
-Note that the exact type will be MinByInts, MinByFloats, or MinByTimes depending on the input type
+Note that the exact type is `MinByInts`, `MinByFloats`, or `MinByTimes` depending on the input type
 ---